SyncfusionExamples/getting-started-with-blazor-range-selector-component/README.md

 ## Data Types
 Plot any type of data in a Blazor Range Selector using different value types like numeric, date-time, and logarithmic.

-## Chart Types
-Plot the data in the Blazor Range Selector with different chart types like line, area and step line.

-## Lightweight
-Skip the chart and show the range alone to select data.
-This makes the range selector light weight in mobile devices.

-## Scales
-The major and minor scales display the range with different intervals and are placed at multiple levels of the range selector.
-The required date-time scale can be configured to be shown in major and minor scales.

-## Period Selector
-Select data using predefined periods in the range navigator and also use the date picker to select the custom range.

 ## Binding selected data
 Bind selected data from the range selector to any other data visualization control using built-in events.